Q. What do airplane pilots and facility managers have in common?

-The hospitality industry, be it restaurant facility management, cafeterias, caterers, cafe’s, or hotel asset management, all must be concerned with safety, quality and reputation.
+Many industries face new rules and considerations for risk management (see my article "Stuff Happens: Prevent, Mitigate, and Respond With This 5-Step Facilities Risk Management Plan").
+The hospitality industry especially, be it restaurant facility management, cafeterias, caterers, cafes, or hotel asset management, all must be concerned with safety, quality and reputation.
 Hotels and motels have numerous safety and quality issues to consider beyond food preparation.
-The venerable paper checklist, used in manual hotel PMS (preventive maintenance system) evolved for a reason!
+Retail stores have new guidelines for protecing customers and staff.
+The venerable paper checklist, used in manual PMS (preventive maintenance systems) evolved for a reason!
 A well thought out and constructed checklist can save lives, prevent injuries, defend reputations, reduce insurance costs and enhance real and perceived quality.

 The distillation of knowledge and experience

-Books have been written about knowledge management in business and organizational settings.
+Books have been written about knowledge management in business and organizational settings (see references at the end).
 The humble checklist is a form of knowledge management.
 Checklists evolve from thoughtful reflection and from prior failure to anticipate.
 It is a way of passing experiential knowledge from manager to staff.

-A typical characteristic of hospitality staffing is high turnover.
+In some facility management settings staff turnover is high.
 This makes checklists a critical tool for knowledge transfer.
 Best practices in quality management demand repeatable processes, and the checklist can help to convey these processes.
 Additionally, continuous process improvement demands that checklists be refined from lessons learned.

 Problems with paper checklists

-Let’s say you are the franchise operator of 15 restaurant locations.
+Let’s say you are the franchise operator of 15 locations.
 A mishap occurs at one of your stores.
 An after-action review is conducted with the conclusion that three more checklist items might prevent such a mishap from recurring.
-A manager at headquarters revises the kitchen opening checklist and snail mails, faxes, or emails to all fifteen stores.
-How can the chain headquarters ensure that the fifteen restaurants remove all copies of the old checklist and replace it with the new one?
-How does he/she ensure compliance the the new procedure?
+A manager at headquarters revises the store opening checklist and snail mails, faxes, or emails to all fifteen stores.
+How can the chain headquarters ensure that the fifteen locations remove all copies of the old checklist and replace it with the new one?
+How does he/she ensure compliance with the new procedure?

-Let’s say that HQ has developed twenty-five checklists used for various jobs and processes at the fifteen individual stores.
+Suppose HQ has developed twenty-five checklists used for various jobs and processes at the fifteen individual stores.
 These checklists are revised periodically.
 There are now 375 opportunities for version control errors (15 stores * 25 checklists).
 Is this risk level tolerable?
 What if your company has 30 stores and 30 unique checklists?
 There are now 900 opportunities for version omissions.
 Is this risk level tolerable?
-As you can see, the risk of errors grows exponentially with organization size and frequency of change.
+As you can see, the risk of errors grow exponentially with organization size and frequency of change.